How to Crochet a Magic Circle: Crochet for Beginners

 Image source: Repeat Crafter Me

 It doesn’t get any cuter than this puppy dog hat.
-This free crochet pattern is a top-down hat pattern that starts with a magic circle.
+This free crochet pattern is a top-down hat pattern that starts with a magic loop.

 Remember that not everyone knows how to properly care for yarn, so plan ahead.
 If you decide to sell these in your crochet shop, consider including a custom care label so that your customers can enjoy their hats for years.